danielpedrovs/Everodecor/README.md

-this is a website first was uploaded as dielandCO.
+# DielandCO
-We change the name to everodecor to be more precise on our business
+We are a Painting trader company with huge experience in a perfect finishing.
+We have the right team to get your dream work done.
+Reach out to us today and equire now